metomi/rose/sphinx/tutorial/rose/rosie.rst

    Rosie suites can be created by the command:

 :ref:`command-rosie-create`
-   Create a new suite or copy an existing one.
+   - Create a new suite.
+   - Create a new suite, starting with the content of another suite, command-rosie-create using the alias `rose copy`.

 .. ifnotslides::